List of former WWE personnel (N–R)

 WWE is a sports entertainment company based in Stamford, Connecticut.
 Former employees (family name letters N – R) in WWE consist of professional wrestlers, managers, play-by-play and color commentators, announcers, interviewers, referees, trainers, script writers, executives, and board of directors.

 WWE talents' contracts range from developmental contracts to multi-year deals.
 They primarily appeared on WWE television programming, pay-per-views, and live events, and talent with developmental contracts appeared at NXT (formerly Florida Championship Wrestling), or they appeared at WWE's former training facilities: Deep South Wrestling, Heartland Wrestling Association, International Wrestling Association, Memphis Championship Wrestling, or Ohio Valley Wrestling.
 When talent is released of their contract, it could be for a budget cut, the individual asking for their release, for personal reasons, time off from an injury, or retirement.
-In some cases, talent has died while they were contracted, such as Brian Pillman, Owen Hart or, Eddie Guerrero.
+In some cases, talent has died while they were contracted, such as Brian Pillman, Owen Hart, Eddie Guerrero, Chris Benoit, and Bray Wyatt.

 Those who made appearances without a contract and those who were previously released, but are currently employed by WWE are not included.